 Sunlight: Natural daylighting reduces energy use for artificial lighting.

 To ensure building durability, Passive House designers study how heat and moisture will behave in building assemblies in a given climate, and create designs that manage that behavior to avoid condensation risk and bulk water intrusion.

 Moisture: The twin goals of moisture management are to (1) prevent bulk water intrusion into and (2) avoid condensation where it can harm building assemblies.
 Lots of components impact how heat and moisture flow through a wall assembly: the weather resistive barrier, the air barrier, vapor control layers, the structure, window openings, and more.
 The building’s climate zone impacts heat and moisture, too: whether the climate is cold and dry, hot and humid, or anything in between.
 Passive House practitioners draw upon hundreds of precedents and go-to assembly solutions to manage these variables.
 They also perform thermal and hygrothermal analyses using Therm, Wufi, Flixo, and other modeling software packages to confirm safe and durable performance and to guide design.

 10 • Efficient Water Heating + Distribution

 Because Passive House buildings dramatically reduce heating energy use, another source of energy consumption—domestic hot water—becomes a more conspicuous part of overall energy consumption.
 Energy-efficient water heating combined with efficient water distribution reduces this slice of the energy consumption pie.

-Heat: We start with a super-efficient water heater, usually a heat pump water heater.
+Thermal Transfer: We start with a super-efficient water heater.
 Distribution lines are small diameter, well-insulated, and laid out to minimize pipe length between water heater and fixture.
 On-demand recirculating lines conserve water.